-- \$3.2 million in net cash and acquisition costs; plus - 425,000 shares of Class B common stock with a redemption right that required us to buy back the 425,000 shares for \$8 per share, but only at the election of seventy-five percent of the holders in the event we had not completed a firm commitment initial public offering with gross proceeds of at least \$20 million prior to October 24, 2005; plus - 137,500 shares of restricted Class B common stock which will vest over a three-year period in installments of 16.67% after each six month period during that term; plus - Additional consideration in the form of a contingent revenue-based cash incentive payment of up to \$1 million.
+- \$3.2 million in net cash and acquisition costs; plus - 425,000 shares of Class B common stock with a redemption right that required us to buy back the 425,000 shares for \$8 per share, but only at the election of the holders of 75% of such shares in the event we had not completed a firm commitment initial public offering with gross proceeds of at least \$20 million prior to October 24, 2005.
+This redemption right terminated with the closing of our initial public offering on April 5, 2004; plus

+- 137,500 shares of restricted Class B common stock which will vest over a three-year period in installments of 16.67% after each six month period during that term; plus - · Additional consideration in the form of a contingent revenue-based cash incentive payment of up to \$1 million.